 But we’re getting ahead of ourselves, so let’s rewind.

-It’s a simple game, featuring retro-style graphics along with what I believe is called “chiptune” music, and basic controls – left, right, jump.
-Though let’s not forget: Super Mario Bros. wasn’t exactly a complicated title either, yet we all loved playing that!
-So simplicity is not a bad thing, if done right – and in this one it works to the game’s advantage.
-Controls are tight and responsive, which is a necessity with a game like this, so you won’t be able to blame failing that one jump on the controls here..
+It’s a simple game, featuring retro-style graphics along with what I believe is called ‘chiptune’ music, and basic controls – left, right, jump.
+Though let’s not forget: Super Mario Bros. wasn’t exactly complicated either, and yet we all loved that!
+So simplicity is not a bad thing if done right – and in this one, it works to the game’s advantage.
+Controls are tight and responsive, which is a necessity with a game like this so you won’t be able to blame failing that one jump on the controls here…

-This guy sure gets around fast, provided you keep his happiness level high that is, ’cause once he’s a big smiley, you may have a hard time controlling him as his speed doubles.
-On top of that, as mentioned earlier, there are several obstacles to deal with.. and that certainly doesn’t get easier at super speed.. poor Dave.
-Wouldn’t want to be in his shoes.
-Trying to dodge “downers” is one thing, but why would someone place spikes between this guy and happiness, even if it’s drug induced?
-Doesn’t seem quite fair, so.. good thing it’s only a game!
+This guy gets around fast if you keep his happiness level high, ’cause once he’s a big smiley, you may have a hard time controlling him as his speed doubles.
+On top of that, as mentioned earlier, there are several obstacles to deal with… and that certainly doesn’t get easier at super speed.
+Poor Dave – wouldn’t want to be in his shoes.
+Trying to dodge ‘downers’ is one thing, but why would someone place spikes between this guy and happiness, even if it’s drug induced?
+Doesn’t seem quite fair, so good thing it’s only a game!

 The tutorials in games these days aren’t always of great importance – especially for seasoned gamers, but this one I highly recommend taking a look at, and it’s only 6 levels long.
 Short and to the point, just like the rest of the game, here you learn about the various obstacles you’ll be facing in the game’s main mode.

 After that, it’s time for ‘Score Panic’, which pretty much describes some of the levels – an attempt to score pills leading to panic (see what I did there?).